 Set the camera to manual mode.
-With so many changes of lights and movements, it is best that you have total control over the camera, so as not to suffer lights burned on the artists’ skin or photographs that are too dark because the camera has measured the light in areas with a lot of light.
+With so many changes of lights and movements, it is best that you have total control over the camera not to suffer lights burned on the artists’ skin or photographs that are too dark because the camera has measured the light in areas with much light.

-I know that setting the camera in priority to aperture or speed can be interesting but as I tell you with the changes of lights and constant movement I prefer not to trust the measurement that the camera can make.
+I know that setting the camera in priority to aperture or speed can be interesting.
+Still, as I tell you, with the changes of lights and constant movement, I prefer not to trust the measurement that the camera can make.

 Set the shutter speed to 1/125 or 1/250 as a base and increase depending on the scene.
-This setting will be the one that you will have to modify the most throughout the concert and will depend on whether there is a lot of movement on stage or not.
+This setting will be the one that you will have to modify the most throughout the concert and will depend on whether there is much movement on stage or not.

-In a slow concert, in which the artists are almost always in the same place and do not jump continuously, you can set a slower shutter speed and gain light but in a frenetic concert you will need higher speeds.
+In a slow concert, where the artists are almost always in the same place and do not jump continuously, you can set a slower shutter speed and gain light, but you will need higher rates in a frenetic concert.

-Try to try slow speeds below 1/100 to capture the movement of the musicians , you can achieve spectacular effects by leaving the shutter open longer.
-Don’t be shy when it comes to experimenting.
+Try to try slow speeds below 1/100 to capture the musicians’ movement; you can achieve spectacular effects by leaving the shutter open longer.
+Please don’t be shy when it comes to experimenting.

-With ISO sensitivity you will provide enough light to avoid having to reduce the shutter speed.
-If the concert is at night in a place with little light, set a sensitivity as high as your camera allows it within the noise levels that you tolerate.
+With ISO sensitivity, you will provide enough light to avoid having to reduce the shutter speed.
+If the concert is at night in a place with little light, set sensitivity as high as your camera allows it within the noise levels that you tolerate.

-If your camera is low / medium range try not to exceed ISO 1600, cameras like the Canon 750D or Nikon D5600 do well in those figures, if you need a little more ISO or a camera with a good sensor for concerts take a look to the Canon 6D or the next Nikon D7500 with which you can reach 6400 .
+If your camera is low/medium range, try not to exceed ISO 1600, cameras like the Canon 750D or Nikon D5600 do well in those figures.
+If you need a little more ISO or a camera with a suitable sensor for concerts, take a look at the Canon 6D or the next Nikon D7500, with which you can reach 6400.

-The aperture is also especially important, a bright lens like the ones we will see below will be of great help.
-Wide open apertures of f / 1.4 to f / 2.8 would be perfect, if your lens allows it, use them, since you can set a lower ISO sensitivity and a shutter speed according to the movement of the artist.
+The aperture is also significant.
+A bright lens like the ones we will see below will be of great help.
+Wide-open apertures of f / 1.4 to f / 2.8 would be perfect.
+If your lens allows it, use them since you can set a lower ISO sensitivity and a shutter speed according to the artist’s movement.

-It will also depend on the distance you are from the stage, remember that if you set a very wide diaphragm aperture you will lose depth of field and the musicians behind will not come out sharp.
+It will also depend on the distance you are from the stage; remember that if you set a vast diaphragm aperture, you will lose depth of field, and the musicians behind will not come out sharp.

-Adjusting the light metering in point for this type of photography is the best option, since what interests us is the face of the artists or specific areas of the scene.
-If you choose another type of metering in situations like this where the light is constantly changing and there are too many contrasts, the camera can misinterpret the light or at least not how you want it to, much better to have control over it.
+Adjusting the light metering in point for this type of photography is the best option since what interests us is the artists’ face or specific areas of the scene.
+Suppose you choose a different kind of metering in situations like this where the light is continually changing, and there are too many contrasts.
+In that case, the camera can misinterpret the morning or at least not how you want it to, much better to have control over it.

-The focus leave it in automatic and AI Servo mode in Canon or AF-C in Nikon, with this you will achieve a continuous focus on one point.
+The focus leaves it in automatic and AI Servo mode in Canon or AF-C in Nikon.
+With this, you will achieve a continuous focus on one point.
 Imagine what it must be like to focus with the lens wheel manually at a concert while the musician keeps moving from side to side.
-I would end up going up on stage and fixing it with duct tape to the ground as long as it was still.
+I would end up on stage and fixing it with duct tape to the ground as long as it was still.

-The AI Servo mode will take care of fixing the focus point and following it as it moves so as not to lose sharpness on it.
+The AI Servo mode will take care of fixing the focus point and following it as it moves to not lose sharpness on it.
 It is also recommended to disassociate the focus button from the shutter button to focus with a button other than the shutter button.
-In the instruction manual you will surely find this option on your camera.
+In the instruction manual, you will indeed find this option on your camera.

 Shoot in RAW

-I know it goes without saying but remember to shoot RAW.
-With the light changes in both intensity and color, you will surely need to lighten shadows or reduce highlights in development.
+Remember to shoot RAW.
+With the light changes in both intensity and color, you will surely need to lighten shadows or reduce development highlights.

-Personally, I prefer to leave this setting automatic, since if you shoot in RAW you will be able to modify it later in Lightroom or the development program you use.
+I prefer to leave this setting automatic since if you shoot in RAW, you will modify it later in Lightroom or the development program you use.